 Preferred Minimum Level of Experience: Some - up to 4 years

-Preferred Specific Experience: Experience with standard molecular and cellular biology techniques.
+Preferred Specific Experience: Experience working with blood or blood products and/or standard molecular and/or cellular biology techniques.

 Preferred License or Certification: Certification to work with human blood-borne pathogens in BSL2-enhanced lab environment as needed.
 If not certified, must be willing to become certified.